 3.4 Data validation

 The sources for the statistic have been published before they are received and therefore they have already been validated.
+When the sources are received they are compared to the numbers already published.

 3.5 Data compilation